mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 on the :guilabel:`Border style` dropdown.
 At the moment, it should be showing a short line and the words :guilabel:`Solid Line`.
 Change this to :guilabel:`No Pen`.
 Then click :guilabel:`OK`, and then :guilabel:`OK` again.
-Now the :guilabel:`rural` layer should not have any lines!
+Now the :guilabel:`rural` layer won't have any lines between farms.

 |basic| |L3| Challenge
 -------------------------------------------------------------------------------